NassimBounouas/SI5-soa_api_lab_team_d/README.md

 Post a Json with [POST] http://127.0.0.1:4002/receive_event and the server will return a Json including Eta.

-The **delivery date** is the time estimated by the system for the customer to receive his order.
+The **delivery date** is the date estimated by the system for the customer to receive his order.

-The **pick up date** is the time estimated by the system for the delivery person to pick up the order from the restaurant.
+The **pick up date** is the date estimated by the system for the delivery person to pick up the order from the restaurant.

 **Examples:**